team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/capsicum_banana-pepper.md

 | Water | Irrigation to be practiced in 4-5 day intervals at early stages and 1 week interval at latter stages of the crop.
 This depends on the rainfall.
 Irrigation is required before and after fertilizer application, and during flowering and fruit development stages. |

 ## Harvesting:
 First harvesting can be done 75 days after nursery sowing and at 5-7 day intervals.
-Thereafter in 7-10 picks during the crop growth.
 Practice harvesting in dry weather conditions.

 ## Curing:
-Banana Pepper does not require a curing stage
+Capsicum does not require a curing stage.

 ## Storage
-Banan peppers should be kept in a cool environment.
+Capsicum should be kept in a cool environment.
 Properly stored in the fridge, they last about one week.

 ## Protecting your plants
 ### Pest control
 **Pest type:**
-- leaf beetles
+- Leaf beetles
 - Caterpillars
 - White flies

 **Symptoms:**
+- **Leaf beetles:**
+Feeding Damage: Adult leaf beetles create small, irregular holes in the leaves, leading to a ragged appearance.
+Heavy infestations can result in wilting or stunted growth of the plants125.
+Fecal Matter: Infested leaves often have dark feces left by the beetles, indicating their presence

+- **Caterpillars:**
+Leaf Damage: Caterpillars typically feed on the foliage, causing significant defoliation.
+They may also create holes in the leaves or consume entire leaves, leading to reduced photosynthesis and overall plant health34.
+Presence of Frass: Caterpillar droppings (frass) can often be found on or near infested plants, signaling their activity.

+- **White flies:**
+Leaf Discoloration: Whiteflies cause yellowing of leaves due to their feeding habits.
+Infested plants may also exhibit stunted growth and leaf drop36.
+Honeydew Production: The excretion of honeydew by whiteflies can lead to sooty mold growth on leaves, further reducing photosynthesis and plant vigor.

+**Control method:**
+- **Leaf beetles:**
+Cultural Practices: Maintain good growing conditions to enhance plant vigor, making them more resilient to pest damage.
+This includes proper irrigation and soil management5.
+Weed Management: Keep the area around the plants free from weeds that may harbor beetles25.
+Insecticides: Use insecticidal soaps or pyrethrins for direct control of adult beetles

+- **Caterpillars:**
+Handpicking: For smaller infestations, manually removing caterpillars can be effective.
+Biological Control: Introduce natural predators such as parasitic wasps or beneficial insects that feed on caterpillars.
+Insecticides: Apply targeted insecticides that are effective against caterpillars while minimizing harm to beneficial insects.

-- **White flies:** Acts as vectors carrying 'leaf curl virus disease'
+- **White flies:**

-**Control method:** A wind barrier such as maize is recommended as a preventative action.
-Growing aromatic companion herbs can also serve as pest repellents.
+Sticky Traps: Use yellow sticky traps to monitor and reduce whitefly populations.
+Natural Predators: Encourage beneficial insects like ladybugs and lacewings that prey on whiteflies.
+Insecticidal Soap or Oils: Apply these treatments to manage whitefly populations effectively without harming beneficial insects.

 Nurseries should be established in well-drained areas and areas where Solanaceae crops such as tomatoes, brinjals, and chillies are not grown in previous seasons.
 Avoid sowing too many seeds in the nursery (3m x 1m size bed-40g seeds are recommended).
 The diseased parts/plants should be removed and destroyed.